-In today's hearing, EOHHS is proposing a cost adjustment factor (CAF) of 3.25 percent for 101 CMR 430.00 representing the baseline scenario data.
-The Council has long urged EOHHS to discard the optimistic scenario data and use the pessimistic scenario data, which we believe was more sufficient based on publicly available economic indicators.
+In today's hearings, EOHHS is proposing a cost adjustment factor (CAF) of 3.25 percent.
+The Council had long urged EOHHS to discard the optimistic scenario data and use the pessimistic scenario data, which we believe was more sufficient based on publicly available economic indicators.